kframework/c-semantics/cil-semantics/README.md

 - Various other parts of the standard library.

+- Arguments to `main`.
+Currently, if `main` wants an argument, it gets zeros, regardless of what the command line looks like.
+All of the support for this exists in `kcil-runner`, though -- `$ARGV` and `$ARGC` just need to be added to the configuration in the apropriate place.

 - Variable length arrays (these do appear in the torture tests).

 - Full support of floating point literals (hex and with exponents and stuff).